FAQGURU/FAQGURU/topics/en/mongodb.md

 * https://interviewbubble.com/advance-topics/mongodb-interview-questions-and-answers/

 [[↑] Back to top](#MongoDB)
 ### By default, MongoDB writes and reads data from both primary and secondary replica sets.
 True or False.
-(Expert)

 False.
 MongoDB writes data only to the primary replica set.